About Us

 Majestic View Park is one of the 30 parks voted on in the City Bond election of 1974.
 It was named for Majestic View Avenue (now Garrison Street) and the original Majestic View subdivision, now Huntington Heights.
 The land was first part of the parcel belonging to Charles Rand, an original Fifty-Niner.

-The area was broken into properties that later made up the Majestic View Park sold to the City of Arvada over several years from the Hanson family, the Fox family, and the Kennedy family.
+The area was broken into properties that later made up the Majestic View Park sold to the City of Arvada over several years from the Hansen family, the Fox family, and the Kennedy family.
 In 1984 the park was expanded to include the Harder family estate, about 10 acres which brought the total park acreage to 75.
 Many locals remember growing up in the park with these families and several of the original structures still stand in the park.

 The Majestic View area used to be near the hub of the Town of Oberon, hence why the main lake is called Oberon Lake.
 It was constructed by the Oberon Land and Water Company in 1887.
 The water is obtained from Clear Creek via the Farmers Highline Canal and Oberon Lateral.